 The exposures that smart meters produce

 Electric and magnetic fields (EMFs) come in two sorts – mains frequency and radiofrequency.
 Smart meters actually produce lower mains-frequency EMFs than traditional meters.
 When it comes to radiofrequency EMFs, the exposures are very low, for several reasons.
 The power of the transmission is low.
-You are not usually right next to the meter when it transmits.
-And the duration of exposure is also low – typically just one short message once a day in the first instance.
+And you are not usually right next to the meter when it transmits.
 The FAQs below give more detail on the safe exposure levels produced by smart meters.

 What frequencies do smart meters transmit at?

-installing communicate using 2G (or GSM) technology.
-This can operate at four different specific
+Networks are currently installing communicate using 2G (or GSM)

 What determines the exposure from a smart meter?